libffcv/ffcv/docs/making_dataloaders.rst

   If the entire ``pipelines`` argument is unspecified, this barebones pipeline will be applied to all fields.

+Transforms
+"""""""""""

-There are three easy ways to specify transformations:
+There are three easy ways to specify transformations in a pipeline:

 - By default, FFCV implements a set of standard transformations in the :mod:`ffcv.transforms` module